 - Interpret the science for how botanical extracts are made and their evidence for use for cosmetics and medical skin conditions

-- Evaluate the evidence for the safety of medication in pregnancy
+- Evaluate the evidence for the safety of medication

 - Define how topical and systemic medications should be evaluated when used in pregnancy